RedisGrafana/RedisGrafana/docs/quickstart.md

 ## Install using `grafana-cli`

-Use the `grafana-cli` tool to install from the commandline.
+Use the `grafana-cli` tool to install from the commandline:

 === "Redis Application plug-in and Redis Data Source"